czotti/reading_group_linux_remote/README.md

     ServerAliveCountMax 3
 ```

-This will add this parameters each time you use the ssh client.
+This will add these parameters each time you use the ssh client.

 ## Install & prepare